conan1iu/webscraping/README.md

 ## 🌳 What I would work on if I had more time...

-- Some areas of code can be refined to follow best practices - I look forward to improving my practices further as I gain more experience.
+- Some areas of code can be refined even further - I look forward to improving my best practices further as I gain more experience.
 If I had more time here I would:
   - Implement Python classes
   - Add even more comments
   - Make code more readable